 Health equity is the idea that every individual deserves a fair and just opportunity to be as healthy as possible.
 This requires the elimination of obstacles that block or compromise access to quality health care, such as poverty and discrimination.
 This is often presented as powerlessness and lack of access to “living wage” jobs, quality education, safe housing and health care.

-Health disparities also have an impact, but it is important to understand the difference between health disparities and health equity and equality.
+- Health disparities also have an impact, but it’s important to understand the difference between health disparities and health equity and equality.

 Decades of systemic racism have eroded trust between minority patients and their frequently white providers.
 Meanwhile, low income, lack of insurance, limited free time and lack of a nearby health clinic limits minority patient access to care.
 As a result, Black and Hispanic patients are more likely to have a chronic illness that would make it harder to fight off the coronavirus.

 This disparity exists across various health measures.
 In fact, life expectancy among Black people is four years lower than white people, with the lowest expectancy among Black men.
 Another example, low-income people have worse health status than higher income individuals, while lesbian, gay, bisexual, and transgender (LGBT) individuals experience certain health challenges at increased rates.

 The health equity issues across the U.S. healthcare can be attributed to:

 - Socioeconomic status: Healthcare in the United States is high cost.
 Also, options that benefit overall wellness, such as healthy eating or visiting a gym, may be inaccessible to many due to cost.